Agreement reached with DESC

 Of those eligible for the ballot.
 61.9% turned out to vote and 69.23% of these voted in support of taking industrial action at the start of the new school term.

-This is a collective dispute.
+This a collective dispute.
 It affects every school leader on the island.
 School leaders must be able to carry out their vast responsibilities without fear or favour.

 At its heart are deeply concerning and repeated breaches of trust, policy and standards: